-Figure 2: Schematic of Bivium B, a reduced security variant of the stream cipher Trivium consisting of 2 NLFSRs.
+Figure 3: Schematic of Bivium B, a reduced security variant of the stream cipher Trivium consisting of 2 NLFSRs.

-2.5 Unrolling Stream Ciphers
+2.6 Unrolling Stream Ciphers

-While the terminology of unrolling a stream cipher may not be widely established (although it has been used in previous works [BMA+18]), the general concept is well known for many years.
-Sometimes it has only been described using different terms.
+While our terminology of unrolling a stream cipher may appear somewhat novel, the general concept is not.
+It has merely been described using different terms in the past.
 Stream ciphers like Trivium and Grain have been developed with this implementation trick in mind in the early 2000s already.
 Similar to the iterated round functions of a block cipher or permutation, the (normally consecutively executed) state update (and output) functions of a stream cipher can be unrolled, which means multiple instances are realized in hardware without any memory elements in between so that the combinatorial logic of multiple steps is evaluated in a single cycle.
-See Figure 3(a) for an exemplary illustration of unrolling an update function.
+See Figure 4(a) for an exemplary illustration of unrolling an update function.
 Here, each instance of the update function is producing 1 output bit or word per cycle (different from the block cipher analogy).
 While this is obviously a convenient instrument to adjust the tradeoff between latency (in cycles) and critical path (in seconds), there is another big advantage in the case of stream ciphers.
-Much unlike typical round functions of block ciphers and permutations, the state update functions of stream ciphers (typically) produce only 1 bit/word per cycle and are often chosen to be sparse.
-Sparsity of the function means that it receives only a few selected bits/words as inputs instead of the entire state.
+Much unlike typical round functions of block ciphers and permutations, the state update functions of stream ciphers (typically) produce only 1 bit/word per cycle and can additionally be chosen to be sparse.
+Sparsity of the function means here that it receives only a few selected bits/words as inputs instead of the entire state.
 Thus, when choosing the function in a clever way, namely that the next update function does not receive the current feedback bit as input, it becomes possible to unroll a certain number of consecutive state updates (i.e., compute them in parallel in one cycle) without directly increasing the logic depth or critical path of the circuit.
-See Figure 3(b) for an example of a 2-bit unrolled Bivium implementation where the gate depth is not changed compared to the regular design in Figure 2.
+See Figure 4(b) for an example of a 2-bit unrolled Bivium implementation where the gate depth is not changed compared to the regular design in Figure 3.
 It turns out stream ciphers like Trivium and Grain [HJM07, HJMM06] indeed employ well-chosen functions to allow fast implementations generating multiple output bits and performing multiple updates per clock cycle.
 Trivium's update function ensures that any state bit which has just been modified is not used for at least the 64 following update steps [CP08].
 For Grain v1 with 80-bit key, modified state bits are not used in the next 16 updates [HJM07] while for the 128-bit key variant that number is even increased to 32 [HJMM06].
 Consequently, the critical path is only increased in steps of 64, 16 and 32 bits of unrolling, respectively.
 The area, however, is increased for each additional copy of the function.
 Yet, as only the combinatorial logic needs to be replicated and as the area of stream ciphers like Trivium and Grain is highly dominated by the state register(s), unrolling these primitives corresponds to a net gain in throughput-area ratio up to a certain level.
-Furthermore, even beyond that level, the bits/cycle metric continues to grow much faster than the critical path of the implementation.
+Even beyond that level, the bits/cycle metric continues to grow much faster than the critical path of the implementation.